 DESIGN FOR A BETTER LIFE - For more than 25 years the product designer of iSHONi, Manuela Federica is working for international clients.
 A good price-performance ratio and important best possible efforts in terms of SUSTAINABILITY (sun-energy and organic) allows iSHONi to realise corporate items of very high quality.
 Manuela Federica's work is known internationally and her unique talent about how to match business & art in keeping the creative level at it highest offers her clients artwork, personalisation, use and business in one.

 The word iSHONi means "together" in Japanese, and "beautiful" in the language of the Navajo Indians.

-In 2014, iSHONi realised the shop-products for the ACROPOLIS MUSEUM in Athens / Greece.
-In 2016 she created the Corporate design “RANDOM” for OMEGA for the new MOUCHARABIEH (outside building façade) of the OMEGA Boutique at Faubourg Saint-Honoré in Paris.
-OMEGA also uses that design for displays and marroqui-nerie, as well as for the official OMEGA scarfs and ties where iSHONi became their official supplier.
-From 2016, Manuela-Federica has been annually entrusted by Porcelain Manufacturer ROSENTHAL to design the series of their “CHINESE ZODIAC”, and the new Christmas Dinnerware 2018 “YULE” has been launched by ROSENTHAL in spring at MAISON & OBJET in Paris.
+Manuela Federica has been supported by Leila Menchari (HERMES).
+She designed for NESTLE the silkcollection "NESTLE - THE WONDERS OF THE WORLD" and realised many shop-items for the ACROPOLIS MUSEUM in Athens / Greece.
+She also created the corporate design RANDOM for OMEGA for the new MOUCHARABIEH (building façade) of the OMEGA Boutique at Faubourg Saint-Honoré in Paris.
+OMEGA uses that design for displays and leather goods, as well as for their scarfs and ties where iSHONi became the official supplier.
+Manuela Federica also works as a regular Designer for german Porcelain Manufacturer ROSENTHAL who yearly entrusts her the design of the limited edition “THE CHINESE ZODIAC of ROSENTHAL” where she is collaborating with the Shanghai Department.
+Her Christmas Dinnerware “YULE” was launched at MAISON & OBJET in Paris.